MarlinFirmware/Marlin/README.md

 ## Quick Information

+This is a firmware for reprap single-processor electronics setups.
+It also works on the Ultimaker PCB.
+It supports printing from SD card+Folders, and look-ahead trajectory planning.
-This RepRap firmware is a mashup between <a href="https://github.com/kliment/Sprinter">Sprinter</a>, <a href="https://github.com/simen/grbl/tree">grbl</a> and many original parts.
+This firmware is a mashup between [Sprinter](https://github.com/kliment/Sprinter), [grbl](https://github.com/simen/grbl) and many original parts.

-Derived from Sprinter and Grbl by Erik van der Zalm.
-Sprinters lead developers are Kliment and caru.
-Grbls lead developer is Simen Svale Skogsrud.
-Sonney Jeon (Chamnit) improved some parts of grbl A fork by bkubicek for the Ultimaker was merged, and further development was aided by him.
-Some features have been added by:
-Lampmaker, Bradley Feldman, and others...

 ## Current Status: Bug Fixing

+The Marlin development is currently revived.
+There's a long list of reported issues and pull requests, which we are working on currently.
+We are actively looking for testers.
+So please try the current development version and report new issues and feedback.

 [![Coverity Scan Build Status](https://scan.coverity.com/projects/2224/badge.svg)](https://scan.coverity.com/projects/2224) [![Travis Build Status](https://travis-ci.org/MarlinFirmware/Marlin.svg)](https://travis-ci.org/MarlinFirmware/Marlin)